 We always get asked all kinds of questions regarding the care of our tables and chairs, especially the marble ones.
 So let us share some hints and tips in order to get the very best out of your beautiful Tulip Tables and Tulip Chairs and to get years of good service from them.

-Carrara Marble derives its name from the region in which it is quarried.
-This beautiful natural stone is famous for its predominant white 'chalk-like' base laced with flashes in blue-grey and occasional brown.
-Carrara Marble is tough, more resilient and less porous than some Marble which has made it one of choice when it comes to table or counter tops, for commercial or domestic use.
+The beautiful Carrara natural stone is famous for its predominant white 'chalk-like' base laced with flashes in blue-grey and occasional brown.
+Carrara Marble is tough, more resilient, and less porous than some Marble which has made it one of choice when it comes to table, counter tops, for commercial or domestic use.

-But being stone doesn't make it infallible.
+Being stone sadly doesn't make it infallible.
 In fact, tables made of all known materials including wood, glass and even metal, will all go through a lot.
-Without due care and attention, tables of all materials can suffer from permanent or semi-permanent damage including 'hot rings', water staining, scratches and erosion.
-So what can we do to evade this?
+Without due care and attention, tables of all materials can suffer from permanent or semi-permanent damage including 'hot rings', water staining, scratches, and erosion.
+So, what can we do to evade this?

-We believe that no matter how much more you may need to care for your table, marble is worth every second!
-It gives a natural elegance to any room and provides an instant centrepiece.
+We believe that the following ‘rules of thumb’ will provide you with the capacity to keep your table beautiful for years to come.
+All marble types give a natural elegance to any room and provides an instant centrepiece.
 With the right care, it could very well last a lifetime.

 Here are the basics:

 It is important to remember however that sealing alone will not be enough if the following is not adhered to.
 Sealing provides a barrier but it cannot withstand everything or spills left for a significant time period.

 ok, so how do we go about keeping things in top shape, some of the answers to the questions below will certainly help you:

 What cleaning products should I use on my marble table?

 Don't use anything with bleach (including kitchen spray or oven cleaning) or anything with lemon or vinegars.
 Use only a mild soap and water, that is all you need unless you get a special marble cleaner like that given in the care pack.
 You can use a sponge if you need to clean the surface well.